bitwarden/help/_articles/hosting/migration.md

   <div class="tab-pane" id="browserextension" role="tabpanel" aria-labelledby="betab">
 {% capture browser_extension %}

-#### Migrate from one host to another
+### Migrate from one host to another

 To migrate from one self-hosted Bitwarden server to another:

+1. Stop your existing Bitwarden server by running `./bitwarden.sh stop`.
+When you run this command, Bitwarden will go down for anyone currently using it.
-1. Make a full copy of the `./bwdata` directory of the *old* server.
+2. Make a full copy of the `./bwdata` directory of the *old* server.
 This copy will be used to recreate your configuration, database, attachments, etc. on the new server.
-2. [Install and deploy]({{site.baseurl}}/article/install-on-premise/) Bitwarden to your new server.
+3. [Install and deploy]({{site.baseurl}}/article/install-on-premise/) Bitwarden to your new server.
-3. Once the new Bitwarden server is set up, replace the newly-created `./bwdata` directory with the copy from the old server.
+4. Once the new Bitwarden server is set up, replace the newly-created `./bwdata` directory with the copy from the old server.
-4. Print the new Bitwarden server's UID by running `id -u bitwarden`.
+5. Print the new Bitwarden server's UID by running `id -u bitwarden`.
-5. Open the file `./bwdata/env/uid.env` and check that the listed values match what was printed in the previous step.
+6. Open the file `./bwdata/env/uid.env` and check that the listed values match what was printed in the previous step.
 If they do not match, replace *both* values with the result of `id -u bitwarden`.
-6. If you specified a different server domain during **Step 2**, edit the following:
+7. If you specified a different server domain during **Step 2**, edit the following:
    - In `./bwdata/config.yml`, change the `url:` value to the new domain.
    - In `./bwdata/env/global.override.env`, change `globalSettings__baseServiceUri__vault=` to the new domain.
-7. Run `./bitwarden.sh rebuild` to apply changes to `config.yml` and `global.override.env`.
+8. Run `./bitwarden.sh rebuild` to apply changes to `config.yml` and `global.override.env`.
-8. Start your Bitwarden server with `./bitwarden.sh start`.
+9. Start your Bitwarden server with `./bitwarden.sh start`.

 {% endcapture %}
 {{ browser_extension | markdownify}}